Bjorn248/scca_classifier/CONTRIBUTING.md

 eslint when editing to ensure that there are no style issues.
 One item of note is dangling commas.
 We want dangling commas.
 This cleans up git diffs and makes copy/pasting within the code much easier.

+### Basic How to

+### Changing where cars go:
+Edit the file here and add the different years for the cars: scca_classifier/blob/master/src/common.js